 - Cabinet Assembler

-- Production Assembler
+- Electronics Assembler

 The states with the most job growth for Team Assembler are Alaska, Alabama, and Nevada.
 Watch out if you plan on working in Vermont, New Mexico, or Maine.
 These states have the worst job growth for this type of profession.

-Tools & Technologies Used by Team Assemblers
+What Tools & Technology do Team Assemblers Use?

 - Microsoft Excel